No injuries reported after fire at Nestlé USA plant in Burlington

 All emergency services units were clear of the scene by 1:46 p.m.
 Wednesday, the release said.

-There were no injuries or fatalities as a result of this incident.
+There were no injuries as a result of the incident.
 As of Thursday morning, the origin and cause of the fire remained under investigation.

 Today's mugshots: Dec.
 11